Get alerts of updates about «Advice to specific sectors»

-Norwegian waterworks normally use chlorine, UV radiation or ozonation as a disinfection method.
+Norwegian waterworks normally use chlorine treatment, UV radiation or ozonation as disinfection methods.
 These disinfection methods are effective against most disease-causing viruses, and the World Health Organization concludes that the common disinfection methods used (chlorine and UV) are also sufficient to inactivate this virus.

 - Use standard precautions and procedures that are used for other diseases that can be spread via wastewater

 - In rare cases, breakages and leaks occur in the water mains and wastewater can enter drinking water pipes.
 It is then common practice to issue warnings to boil water, and people will be informed that the water should be boiled or not drunk.
 This practice is assumed to be maintained and is sufficient as an infection control measure.